OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 - All JavaScript event handlers (`onclick()`, `onerror()`, `onmouseover()`).
 - Unsafe JS Functions like `eval()`, `setInterval()`, `setTimeout()`

 Don't place variables into Dangerous Contexts as even with Output Encoding, it will not prevent an XSS attack fully.

 That’s why it’s important to combine Output Encoding with HTML Sanitization.

 ## Html Sanitization

 Sometimes users need to write HTML.
 One scenario would be in a Wordpress WYSIWYG editor and using HTML to change the styling or structure of a blog post.
 Output encoding here will prevent XSS, but it will also prevent our users from customising their posts.
-This scenario is common all over the web, so we can’t rely on Output Encoding alone.
-We must also use HTML Sanitization.
+This scenario is common all over the web.
+Output Encoding must also be used with HTML Sanitization.

 Passing a variable through a HTML Sanitization function will strip out everything that contains dangerous HTML and return a clean string.
-We recommend [DOMPurify](https://github.com/cure53/DOMPurify) for HTML Sanitization.
+OWASP recommend s[DOMPurify](https://github.com/cure53/DOMPurify) for HTML Sanitization.

 ```js
 let clean = DOMPurify.sanitize(dirty);